solita/solita.github.com/_posts/2021-10-01-how-to-pre-assignments.md

 # Do's and Dont's of Dev Academy Pre-assignments

 ## Introduction
-The applicants to fall 2021 Solita Dev Academy were required to submit a pre-assignment as part of the recruitment process. (linkki harjoitustyöhön) We were part of the team reviewing the pre-assignments and wanted to share some insights gained from the experience.
+The applicants to fall 2021 Solita Dev Academy were required to submit a [pre-assignment](https://github.com/solita/vaccine-exercise-2021) as part of the recruitment process.
+We were part of the team reviewing the pre-assignments and wanted to share some insights gained from the experience.

 The purpose of this blog is to give some general feedback to the Dev Academy applicants and to act as a guide for any future applicants on how to make your project stand out as more professional.
 These tips can, of course, be applied to any other pre-assignments as well.